Ethel Holdsworth

-Childhood
+Early life and education

-Holdsworth was born on 1 January 1886 into a weaving family in Oswaldtwistle, Lancashire.
-When she was six her parents moved to the growing textile town of Great Harwood, near Blackburn.
+Ethel Carnie was born on New Years Day 1886 into a weaving family in Oswaldtwistle, Lancashire.
+When she was six years old, her parents moved to the growing textile town of Great Harwood, near Blackburn.
 She started part-time work at Delph Road mill in Great Harwood at aged eleven and was in full-time employment at St. Lawrence Mill from thirteen.
 In her later articles for the Woman Worker, she described her experience as "slavery".

-Education

-Holdsworth attended Great Harwood British School from 1892.
+Holdsworth attended Great Harwood British School from 1892 to 1899.
 According to Edmund and Ruth Frow, she showed promise in composition and often had her essays read out to the rest of the class, but otherwise showed no outstanding ability.
 She studied at Owens College (University of Manchester) during the 1911/12 academic session and matriculated on 11 January 1912.

-Early writing
+Literary works

 Holdsworth started composing poetry while working as a winder at the St. Lawrence mill.
 Her first book of poems, Rhymes from the Factory, was published in 1907.
 When this was republished in an enlarged one shilling edition in 1908 she achieved national recognition.
-Robert Blatchford, proprietor of the Clarion, interviewed Ethel Carnie at 76 Windsor Road, Great Harwood, in the summer of 1908 for a feature in one of his newspapers, the Woman Worker.
-Carnie Holdsworth appeared in the newspaper's 'Portrait Gallery' under the title 'A Lancashire Fairy'.
+Robert Blatchford, proprietor of the Clarion, interviewed Ethel Holdsworth at 76 Windsor Road, Great Harwood, in the summer of 1908 for a feature in one of his newspapers, the Woman Worker.
+Holdsworth appeared in the newspaper's 'Portrait Gallery' under the title 'A Lancashire Fairy'.
 Blatchford offered her a job writing articles and poems for the Woman Worker, in London, which she also edited between July and December 1909.
-Carnie was dismissed after six months for reasons which remain obscure.
+She was dismissed after six months for reasons which remain obscure.
 Edmund and Ruth Frow suggest that her increasingly political and feminist editorials may have caused Blatchford to reassess her input.

 A second book of poems, Songs of a Factory Girl, was published in 1911, and her third and final collection of poems, Voices of Womanhood, followed three years later.
 Holdsworth taught creative writing at Bebel House Women's College and Socialist Education Centre in London in 1913, but returned to Great Harwood before the end of the year.
 Her first novel, Miss Nobody, was published in the same year.